dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 1. In the `.dlt` folder, there's a file called `secrets.toml`.
 It's where you store sensitive information securely, like access tokens.
 Keep this file safe.
-In this file setup the "developer token" and "customer ID" as follows:
+In this file setup the "developer token", "customer ID" and "impersonated_email" as follows:
    ```toml
    [sources.google_ads]
    dev_token = "please set me up!"
    customer_id = "please set me up!"
    impersonated_email = "please set me up"
    ```
+   - `dev_token` is the developer token that lets you connect to the Google Ads API.
    - `customer_id` in Google Ads is a unique three-part number (formatted as XXX-XXX-XXXX) that identifies and helps manage individual Google Ads accounts.
 It is used for API access and account operations, and is visible in the top right corner of your Google Ads dashboard.
-   - `impersonated_email` is the email address of the user whose identity the service account will impersonate.
+   - `impersonated_email` enables secure access to Google Ads accounts through the API using a service account, while leveraging the permissions of a specific user within the Ads platform.

 1. Next, for service account authentication: